gulien/orbit/README.md

     {{ end }}
 ```

-Last but not least, you're also able to specify complex command:
+Last but not least, you're also able to write complex commands:

 ```yaml
 commands: